gumaerc-testorg/21w.747-spring-2005/content/pages/calendar.md

 ---
 content_type: page
+description: Calendar section contains the topics to be covered in the class with the assignment submission dates.
 learning_resource_types: []
 ocw_type: ''
-parent_uid: null
 title: Calendar
 uid: 009acf44-9f72-2020-4074-a23428deb8b2
 ---

 The calendar presents course highlights and is not intended to be a comprehensive listing of course activities.
 There are a number of different kinds of assignments in this course, which are abbreviated in the calendar.
-Each type of assignment is described in detail in the {{< resource_link e1379556-10d5-9105-bf2d-b7f438d6a180 "assignments" >}} section.
+Each type of assignment is described in detail in the {{% resource_link e1379556-10d5-9105-bf2d-b7f438d6a180 "assignments" %}} section.

 {{< tableopen >}}
 {{< theadopen >}}